 Instructions to Candidates: Answer all questions.
-Section A is worth 40% and Section B is worth 60%.
-Within each section, all questions carry equal marks.
+Section A is worth 30%, Section B is worth 60%, and Section C is worth 10%.
+Within Sections A and B, all questions carry equal marks.
 Students must use the mathematics specific answer book.